Body found near Fruitridge and Beech in Terre Haute, death investigation underway

-Terre Haute police continue to investigate the circumstances surrounding a body discovered Saturday near Fruitridge Avenue and Beech Street.
+Terre Haute police continue to investigate the circumstances surrounding a body discovered Saturday near North Fruitridge Avenue and Beech Street on Terre Haute's east side.

 THPD uniformed officers had responded to a report of an unattended fire in the area about noon.
 While searching the area, officers located a deceased person, according to Sgt.
 Justin Sears, THPD public information officer.